AbdullahButt2611/MoviesApp/README.md

 Following are some of the new features and learning encountered while creating this amazing project:

 - Creating routes using the React-Router-DOM for redirecting the user to particular requested pages
+- Using React-Loading-Skeleton to form the leading structure of the page while the data is being fetched.

 <br><br>